Undesignated Endowment Fund

 Established by his daughters Abby Smith Presson ’88, Meg Smith ’90 and Amanda Smith Lacoff ’93, the fund supports purchases for Upper School Math and Science.

 Brad Starr ’87 Memorial Endowments

-Established in 1986, the fund supports scholarships to basketball, baseball, golf, soccer and field hockey held every summer on the GDS campus.
+Established in 1986, the fund supports basketball, baseball, golf, soccer and field hockey camps for student-athletes.
 The funds were established by his father, Bill Starr.

 Worth Family Endowment